kaifang98/tq_22/Data/README.md

 `to collect, store, manage, share, and use data`

 ##
-Accenture is helping a large retailer transform their online sales and services.
+A is helping a large retailer transform their online sales and services.
 A data analyst audits the client’s customer journey and maps out the kind of data they need to collect at each touch point.

 How does this help the client achieve their objectives?